bluetoother/ble-shepherd/README.md

 ###Event: 'permitJoining'

 Listener: `function(joinTimeLeft) { }`
-The central will fire an `permitJoining` event when the central is allowing for devices to join the network, where `joinTimeLeft` is number of seconds left to allow devices to join the network.
+The central will fire a `permitJoining` event when the central is allowing for devices to join the network, where `joinTimeLeft` is number of seconds left to allow devices to join the network.
 The event will be triggered at each tick of countdown.

 *************************************************